rocklabs-io/omnic/spec.md

 If the destination is 0, then it's a message sent to canister `recipient` on the IC.

+The sender & recipient are padded into `bytes32` format, principal IDs should be converted into bytes format first then left padded with zeros.

 ### 2. EVM gateway contract